tbrunsch/Hippodamus/README.md

 1. Since the `execute()` methods of the `ExecutionCoordinator` do not immediately execute the specified task, they do not really throw the task's exceptions.
 These exceptions will be thrown later.
 However, since the `execute()` methods are the only place where we know at compile time which exceptions may be thrown, these methods pretend to throw them to force the user to handle them.
 Without this trick, the user had to handle generic `Throwable`s instead of concrete exception classes.
 1. The second point is simple: `Handle`s catch the exceptions of their tasks and inform the coordinator via a setter about these exceptions.
 The coordinator stores this information in a field and stops all tasks.
 The coordinator **does not throw** exceptions at that time because they would be thrown in the task's instead of the coordinator's thread.
 1. The `ExecutionCoordinator` has a method `checkException()` that checks whether its exception field is set.
 If so, it throws this exception.
 Note that this method **might throw checked exceptions** although it does not declare to do so.
-This is a well-known trick based on type erasure (see `dd.kms.hippodamus.exceptions.Exceptions.throwUnchecked(Throwable)`).
+This is a well-known trick based on type erasure (see `dd.kms.hippodamus.impl.exceptions.Exceptions.throwUnchecked(Throwable)`).
 With this trick we bypass Java's exception handling mechanism locally.
 However, by the first point we ensure that the user handles these type of exceptions nevertheless.
 (After all, we want to provide an exception handling mechanism.)
 The method `checkException()` **must only be called in the coordinator's thread** such that the exception is caught by the correct handler.
 The coordinator calls this method in its `execute()` methods and in its `close()` method.

 ## When Exceptions Are Thrown